ITByteOrg/devops-security/README.md

+### ℹ️ Documentation Notice
+This repository is actively evolving.
+Some documentation is incomplete, and certain links or references may be out of date while improvements are in progress.
+The structure, content, and tooling may change frequently as this guide matures.
+Contributions are currently closed while refinement is underway.

 # Security Practices

 Security is a core pillar of this DevOps journey.
 This document outlines the security policies and practices followed across all repositories in the DevOps stack.